cybersecurityipb/hacktoday2024/qual/pwn/housemd/README.md

 # examination

-heap exploitation, house of einherjar
+heap exploitation, house of einherjar and house of apple 2

 ## Description
 i've been watching this series lately, differential analysis go..